perryabdulkadir/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 In order to better understand our market position, we should conduct a study to test our pricing relative to our largest competitor: Otto's Autos.
 Both of our companies have publicly available MSRPs for our cars.
-However, in practice, dealership often sell cars at levels different from the MSRP.
+However, in practice, dealerships often sell cars at levels different from the MSRP.
 Testing the actual sale price of both of our companies' cars would allow us to ensure our pricing remains competitive.
 For example, if it appears our cars are on average being sold at a higher cost than our competitor's cars, we may consider reducing our MSRP and/or reducing our wholesale price to dealers in order to lower the sticker price seen by consumers.

 Currently, the MSRP for both of our flagship models is $28,000.
 Because the population price is unknown to us, both for our own cars and our competitor's cars, we will need to collect a sample of pricing for both companies and conduct a two-sample t-test.
 In order to collect the pricing data, we will need to ensure that data is collected in an unbiased way.
 While a simple random sample of dealerships around the country could work if our sample size were large enough, conducting a survey that large may be prohibitively expensive as we will need to hire people to physically go to dealerships and check sales prices.
 If we cannot afford a sufficiently large sample, we should ensure that an equal number of dealerships are sampled from each major metro area.
 Because geography is one of the largest determinants of car pricing variation, by randomly sampling a certain number of dealerships in each major metro area we can avoid sampling bias that could occur if one company's samples were disproportionately taken from high cost of living areas.